tapojit047/clinical-query-summarization/README.md

 Run the Gemma-2 notebook directly in Google Colab: [Open in Colab](https://colab.research.google.com/drive/1pU83U_tvx3HnAkyE71P-KbBh2aLpiv_f#scrollTo=fOMq-Yvqn3iB)

+1. Mount your Google Drive with the dataset and update the `DATA_DIR` with your dataset directory.
-Run each cell one by one from top to bottom.
+2. Run each cell one by one from top to bottom

 **Note:** Gemma-2 requires accepting the model license on Hugging Face.
 You may need to log in with `huggingface-cli login`.

+### T5-Small Model (Google Colab)

+Run the T5-Small notebook directly in Google Colab: [Open in Colab](https://colab.research.google.com/drive/1shu_HxMxDCIomuIb93qcTR6bhNASlANz?authuser=1#scrollTo=c3c71af7)

+1. Mount your Google Drive with the dataset and change the `BASE_DIR`
+2. Run each cell one by one from top to bottom

 ## Output Files

 After running the notebooks, you will find these files in each model's `outputs/` folder.

-## Evaluation Metrics

-The models are evaluated using:
-- **ROUGE-1, ROUGE-2, ROUGE-L** - Measures n-gram overlap between generated and reference summaries
-- **BERTScore** - Measures semantic similarity using BERT embeddings